 The Takeaway

 While savings accounts are not generally thought of as investments, you typically do earn money from them in the form of interest.
 The IRS considers the interest you earn on these accounts to be taxable income.There are some ways to minimize taxes on interest.
-Certain accounts, such as those designed to encourage savings for retirement, education, and medical costs, exempt interest from taxes both when it is earned and, often, when it is withdrawn.
+Certain accounts, such as those created to promote saving for retirement, education, and medical expenses, often allow interest to grow tax-free and be withdrawn without tax penalties.
 However, these accounts typically have strict rules regarding when and how you can use the funds.
-Savings accounts, especially the top high-yield savings accounts can still be useful for emergency savings and short-term saving goals.If you're interested in finding the best rate for your savings, Lantern by SoF can help.
+Savings accounts, especially high-yield savings accounts, can still be useful for emergency savings and short-term savings goals.If you're interested in finding the best rate for your savings, Lantern by SoFi can help.
 With our online banking marketplace, it’s easy to compare high-yield savings accounts based on APY, fees, and balance minimums.Lantern can help you compare online savings accounts and find today’s best rate.

 Frequently Asked Questions